filamentphp/filament/packages/actions/docs/10-upgrade-guide.md

 Ideally, you should avoid overriding the `make()` method altogether as there are alternatives like `setUp()`, and doing so causes your code to be brittle if Filament decides to introduce new constructor parameters in the future.

+#### Authenticating the user inside the import and export jobs

+In v3, the `Illuminate\Auth\Events\Login` event was fired from the import and export jobs, to set the current user.
+This is no longer the case in v4: the user is authenticated, but that event is not fired, to avoid running any listeners that should only run for actual user logins.